two-dogs/the-kennel/README.md

-the-kennel, is my playground, thnks.
+the-kennel is my playground, thnks.
 ==========